pixeltris/YgoMaster/Docs/PvP.md

 - In `Data/ClientData/ClientSettings.json` set `MultiplayerToken` to some random text value
 - Modify `BaseIP` in both `Data/Settings.json` and `Data/ClientData/ClientSettings.json` to point to the IP of the machine which runs `YgoMaster.exe`

-*If this doesn't work then use the WAN instructions but use your LAN IP where it says "WAN IP".*
-* Note: After setting this up, if you are able to connect from the client running in the same machine, but not from clients running on other machines in your network.
-You may need to configure your firewall rules.
-See below section.
 ## Setting it up on WAN

 - In `Data/Settings.json` set `MultiplayerEnabled` to `true`